-This course is an alternative to Year 11 Music and is designed for pupils who have experience as performers in contemporary music styles but have limited knowledge and skills in traditional music theory and notations.
+This course is an alternative to Year 11 Music and is designed for students who have experience as performers in contemporary music styles but have limited knowledge and skills in traditional music theory and notations.

 Course content will emphasise contemporary performance skills as well as music technology, including setting up sound systems for recording and live sound situations.
 Basic theory and notation skills will be a core component of the course but will not be formally assessed.
-Pupils may not take both Level 1 Music and Level 1 Contemporary Music.
-Pupils who have a high degree of success in this course will be eligible to enter Level 2 Music the following year.
-Please note that if there are not sufficient numbers to run both classes, the class with the
+Students may not take both Level 1 Music and Level 1 Contemporary Music.
+Students who have a high degree of success in this course will be eligible to enter Level 2 Music the following year.
+Please note that if there are not sufficient numbers to run both classes, the class with the higher roll count will continue.

-- Pupils MUST be able to play an instrument (which includes voice) to a reasonable standard (approximately 2-3 years minimum tuition) and are continuing to receive tuition on the instrument while in the course. - Pupils are expected to participate in a school music group.
+- Students MUST be able to play an instrument (which includes voice) to a reasonable standard (approximately 2-3 years minimum tuition) and are continuing to receive tuition on the instrument while in the course. - Students are expected to participate in a school music group.

-\$40 per annum for those who use school accompanist for solo performances.
+• \$40 per annum for those who use school accompanist for solo performances.